-- Comply with this CPS and its internal or published policies and procedures. - Comply with applicable laws and regulations. - Provide infrastructure and certification services, including but not limited to the establishment and operation of the Sectigo Repository and web site for the operation of PKI services. - Provide trust mechanisms, including a key generation mechanism, key protection, and secret sharing procedures regarding its own infrastructure. - Provide prompt notice in case of compromise of its Private Key(s). - Provide and validate application procedures for the various types of Certificates that it may make publicly available. - Issue digital Certificates in accordance with this CPS and fulfill its obligations presented herein. - Upon receipt of a request from an RA operating within the Sectigo network; act promptly to issue a Sectigo Certificate in accordance with this CPS. - Upon receipt of a request for revocation from an RA operating within the Sectigo network; act promptly to revoke a Sectigo Certificate in accordance with this Sectigo CPS. - Publish accepted Certificates in accordance with this CPS. - Provide support to Subscribers and relying parties as described in this CPS. - Revoke Certificates according to this CPS. - Provide for the expiration and renewal of Certificates according to this CPS. - Make available a copy of this CPS and applicable policies to requesting parties.
+- Comply with this CPS and its internal or published policies and procedures. - Comply with applicable laws and regulations. - Provide infrastructure and certification services, including but not limited to the establishment and operation of the Sectigo Repository and web site for the operation of PKI services. - Provide trust mechanisms, including a key generation mechanism, key protection, and secret sharing procedures regarding its own infrastructure. - Provide prompt notice in case of compromise of its Private Key(s). - Provide and validate application procedures for the various types of Certificates that it may make publicly available.
+For EV certificates, verify and confirm the legal existence of the organization or entity in the correspondent Jurisdiction of Incorporation (JoI) or Registration.

+- Issue digital Certificates in accordance with this CPS and fulfill its obligations presented herein. - Upon receipt of a request from an RA operating within the Sectigo network; act promptly to issue a Sectigo Certificate in accordance with this CPS. - Upon receipt of a request for revocation from an RA operating within the Sectigo network; act promptly to revoke a Sectigo Certificate in accordance with this Sectigo CPS. - Publish accepted Certificates in accordance with this CPS. - Provide support to Subscribers and relying parties as described in this CPS. - Revoke Certificates according to this CPS. - Provide for the expiration and renewal of Certificates according to this CPS. - Make available a copy of this CPS and applicable policies to requesting parties.